oceanprotocol/docs/content/test.md

 ### Repository

-The `Repository` component fetching and displaying information about a GitHub repo. can be used as `<repo>` Component requires a `name` to be passed:
+The `Repository` component fetching and displaying information about a GitHub repo.
+Component can be used in Markdown as `<repo>`, it requires a `name` to be passed:

 ```
 <repo name="pleuston"></repo>